saiyadfaizan/ecomm/README.md

-# E-commerce web apllication using Django:
+# **E-commerce web application using Django:**
 Ecommerce project made with Django and basic HTML & CSS.
 I have used both class-based and functional views throughout the project, Celery for handling emails and Django-Filter for category filtering.
 API's for admin side are included in the app named api.
 For payment integration, I have used Paypal's API.

 # Features:

-Admin side:
+### Admin side:

-1. Add new products.
+* Add new products.
-2. Edit details of the existing products.
+* Edit details of the existing products.
-3. Delete existing products.
+* Delete existing products.
-4. View all orders.
+* View all orders.
-5. Change order status.
+* Change order status.
-6. Filter orders based on their status.
+* Filter orders based on their status.
-7. View the order details.
+* View the order details.

-User side:
+### User side:

-1. Registration and authentication.
+* Registration and authentication.
-2. Add and remove products to cart.
+* Add and remove products to cart.
-3. Update the quantity of cart.
+* Update the quantity of cart.
-4. Payment can be done with paypal.
+* Payment can be done with paypal.
-5. Products can be filtered by category.
+* Products can be filtered by category.
-6. Search filter.
+* Search filter.
-7. Confirmation email after order successfully placed.
+* Confirmation email after order successfully placed.
-8. View complete order history.
+* View complete order history.
-9. View order details.
+* View order details.
-10. Update profile details.
+* Update profile details.

 # Technology stack:
 1. Python 3.6.5